hbarrons/yahtzee/README.md

 ## Credits
-- Animate.css
+- Swing animation: Animate.css
 - confetti.js

 ## Stretch Goals
 - Update dark mode colors for scoreboard
-- Debug end game criteria for when a player gets a bonus yahtzee
+- Debug end game criteria/next player up for when a player gets a bonus yahtzee
 - Prevent click when a score is already assigned
 - Debug dice roll animation in order for animation to trigger every roll, rather than just the first.
 - Add scoring criteria as a tooltip when mouse hovers over each category